danielmichaels/databank/Thoughts.md

 > Questions on how to make something better requires you to INVERT the question - focus on what could make it worse and avoid those things

+> Complexity is not a sign of intelligence; simplify.